rom8726/testy/README.md

 [![boosty-cozy](https://gideonwhite1029.github.io/badges/cozy-boosty_vector.svg)](https://boosty.to/dev-tools-hacker)

-A tiny functional-testing framework for HTTP handlers written in Go.
+A functional-testing framework for HTTP handlers written in Go.
 It lets you describe end-to-end scenarios in YAML, automatically:

 * runs the request against the given `http.Handler`